aaronpowell/db.js/README.md

 # Promise notes

-db.js used the es6 Promise spec to handle asynchronous operations.
+db.js used the ES6 Promise spec to handle asynchronous operations.

-All operations that are asynchronous will return an instance of the es6 Promise object that exposes a `then` method which will take up to two callbacks, `onFulfilled` and `onRejected`.
-Please refer to es6 promise spec for more information.
+All operations that are asynchronous will return an instance of the ES6 Promise object that exposes a `then` method which will take up to two callbacks, `onFulfilled` and `onRejected`.
+Please refer to the ES6 Promise spec for more information.

-As of version `0.7.0` db.js's Promise API is designed to work with es6 Promises, please polyfill it if you would like to use other promise library.
+As of version `0.7.0` db.js's Promise API is designed to work with ES6 Promises, please polyfill it if you would like to use another promise library.

 # Contributor notes